qdbell/Ryassofortran/README.md

 The `calibrate_yasso()` function is highly specialized and not intended for standard use.
-It is utilized for model calibration at the Finnish Meteorological Institute: In the database used for calibration, there is a measured initial state and an observed carbon value at each time step.
-Thus, the initial carbon is passed to the function as a matrix and the model uses a pre-defined initial state at each time step.
-Furthermore, the leaching input is a singular value instead of a vector, since every calibration dataset has a characteristic leaching.
+It is utilized for model calibration at the Finnish Meteorological Institute: In the database used for calibration, there is a measured initial state corresponding to an observed carbon value at each time step.
+Consequently, the initial carbon is passed to the function as a matrix and the model uses a pre-determined initial state at each time step.
+Furthermore, the leaching input is a single value instead of a vector, since every calibration dataset has a characteristic leaching.

 During calibrations, run YASSO with `calibrate_yasso()`: